More about Planswell

 Bonds

-It’s worth emphasizing that word “minor.”
-Interest income from bonds is unlikely to amount to much, as bond interest rates tend to be much lower than, for example, expected annual growth from a stock investment.
-As of 2023, federal government-issued bonds had an interest rate of 4.3%, which means a $10,000 investment would earn you a whopping $430 per year.
+Interest income from bonds is unlikely to amount to much.
+Bond interest rates tend to be much lower than, for example, expected annual growth from a stock investment.

 If you still want to invest in bonds, there are a few ways to do so:

-1. Buy them from the government: if you want a bond backed by the federal government, you can buy them directly from the government’s website.
+1. Buy them from the government.
+If you want a bond backed by the federal government, you can buy them directly from the government’s website.

 Types of bonds